BLuckoo/Module_7_Challenge/README.md

    - From the tables above, there is a need to potentially review the criteria for elligible mentors as there are a number of positions, especially in the customer service and research departments that do not have any elligible mentors.
    - The average percentage of elligible mentors compared to total number of retiring employees by department amount to 1.7%.
 The Human Resources department of Pewlett Hackard will have to decide if that percentage is appropriate or not.

+**To conclude, the Human Resources department at Pewlett Hackard will be very busy going through the data provided and it was a pleasure working with Bobby and the Human Resources team.**